CONSTRUCTION FAQS

 Below are some of the most frequently asked questions related to construction of the proposed project.
 See the Wild Horse Reservoir Project FAQs webpage for other FAQs.

 Q. What is the timeline for completion?
-When would Aurora Water break ground?
 When would the reservoir open?

-Aurora’s goal is to begin construction around 2030, pending receipt of all necessary permits, authorizations, and approvals.
-Construction would occur seasonally over approximately six to seven years.
+A. If all required permits, authorizations, and approvals are secured, Aurora Water anticipates initiating construction in the late 2020s or early 2030s.
+Due to weather conditions at the project site, major construction activities would occur primarily during the warmer months for six to seven years.
 After construction is complete, it will likely take more than five years to fill up.
 To stay up to date with the latest information, please sign up for Aurora Water’s Wild Horse Reservoir Project eNewsletter.

 Q. How would the construction of Wild Horse Reservoir Project impact those living and working in the area?

-A. If BLM authorizes the project, Aurora Water is committed to working closely with Park County, local residents, and businesses to minimize and address potential construction impacts.
+A. If the project is approved, Aurora Water is committed to working closely with Park County, local residents, and businesses to minimize and address potential construction impacts.
 As with any large infrastructure project, Aurora Water would anticipate increased truck and vehicle traffic, noise, dust, and some road detours.
 These impacts would be minimized to the greatest extent possible.
-As part of BLM’s review of the project, BLM will be considering how potential environmental and social impacts can be avoided, minimized, and/or mitigated under its NEPA analysis and is coordinating with Aurora Water on such considerations.

 Q. Who would be doing the construction?